 Procedures to Investigate NIV Applicants

-Any nonimmigrant visa (NIV) applicant who has had even a single drunk-driving arrest or conviction within the last three calendar years is referred to a panel physician for evaluation.
-This is true of all visa applicants whose histories reflect two or more drunk-driving arrests or convictions during any period.
+Any nonimmigrant visa (NIV) applicant who has had even a single drunk-driving arrest or conviction within the last five calendar years is referred to a panel physician for evaluation.
+This is true of all visa applicants whose histories reflect two or more drunk-driving arrests or convictions in the last ten years.
 Consular officers are also required to make such referrals if there is other evidence to suggest an alcohol problem.

 An NIV applicant, in such a case is referred to a panel physician for an evaluation for an alcohol-related mental disorder.
 This is required, even if the panel physician is located in a city different from the consulate.

 All immigrant visa (IV) applicants are required to undergo an immigration physical prior to the visa interview.
 If an IV applicant’s background includes drunk driving or alcohol-related arrests or convictions that fit within the above parameters, the applicant is referred to the panel physician for further evaluation.
 The physician has to check for a possible mental disorder that may have gone unnoticed in the initial examination.